gustavwww/TEST-API/README.md

 # TEST-API
-A simple rest-api for a conversation app.
+A simple restful api for a conversation app.